jdereg/json-io/README.md

 #### All of the values below are public constants from `JsonReader`, used by placing them as keys in the arguments map.

-    USE_MAPS        // If set to boolean true or 'true', the read-in JSON will be
+    USE_MAPS        // If set to boolean true, the read-in JSON will be
                     // turned into a Map of Maps (JsonObject) representation.
     TYPE_NAME_MAP   // If set, this map will be used when writing @type values.
                     // Allows short-hand abbreviations of type names.